-CISCO router maintenance license is only prudent to maintain MARS routers ($8000/year).
+CISCO router maintenance license is only prudent to maintain MARS routers ($8000/year).New routers in years 3,4,5 will require a maintenance contract, $300/year/router = $2700.
+The three servers HP DL360s will require service contracts for all 5 years of the award $292/yr/server = $4380.

 Actual Impacts Assessment: Year 1 and year 5 we need $22,980 for laboratory analysis of the samples for the California State Lands required survey.